The following bylaws contain changes approved by the CDSS Membership in September 2021.

 Article 8.
 Advisory Board

-8.1 The Governing Board may establish one or more Advisory Boards.
-The Governing Board shall appoint members of any such Advisory Board, who will serve at the pleasure of the Governing Board.
+8.1 The Board may establish one or more Advisory Boards.
+The Board shall appoint members of any such Advisory Board, who will serve at the pleasure of the Board.
 Such persons need not be members of the Society.
-Goals and procedures of any Advisory Board will be set by the Governing Board.
+Goals and procedures of any Advisory Board will be set by the Board.

 Article 9.
 Group Affiliation

 (a) Groups or organizations whose objectives are similar and who wish to support and further the goals of the Society may affiliate with it.
-Categories and dues of group affiliation are established by the Board.
+Categories and dues of group affiliation are established by the Board, but the Board may delegate this power to the Executive Director.

 (b) Affiliation carries the privileges approved by the Board, and carries the responsibility of continuing to meet the established standards.
 In exceptional circumstances any of the standards, including payment of dues, may be waived or modified by the Board.